 The station was on the deviation opened in 1861 to replace the Law Incline and Law Tunnel approach to Dundee Ward Road.
 The deviation joined the Dundee and Perth Railway at Ninewells Junction and trains ran on to Dundee West.

 The station building still stands, rebuilt in 1972 as the Lochee Burns Club.
-The building is stone built and striking with an unusual rough hewn arrangement of the courses.
 It has been extended to the south.

 To the east the west abutment of the bridge over the main road remains.

 Dundee Ward Road